FraunhoferIVI/helyos-documentation/docs/source/4-helyos-and-microservices/helyos-request.rst

 --------------------------------------
 Mission Request
 ^^^^^^^^^^^^^^^
 To create a mission, the software developers must insert a row in the table of work processes.
-They can use the GraphQL language or the helyOS Javascript SDK for that.
+They can use either the GraphQL language or helyOS Javascript SDK for that purpose.

 .. code::